 If you intend to live up to Scrum and agile product development’s full potential, creating a shared understanding of how empiricism works among all co-workers in your organization is essential.
 This low-cost exercise of creating clickable prototypes will significantly improve your organization’s agile transformation.

-Scrum has proven to be an effective product delivery framework for digital products like applications or apps.
-However, Scrum is equally suited to build the wrong product efficiently as its Achilles heel has always been the product discovery part.
+Scrum has proven to be an effective product delivery framework for all sorts of products.
+However, Scrum is equally well suited to build the wrong product efficiently as its Achilles heel has always been the product discovery part.
 What product discovery part, you may think now.
-And this is precisely the point: The product owner miraculously identifies what is the best way to proceed as a team by gating and prioritizing the product backlog.
+And this is precisely the point: The Product Owner miraculously identifies what is the best way to proceed as a Scrum Team by managing the Product Backlog.
 How that is supposed to happen is nowhere described in the Scrum Guide.
-Consequently, when everyone is for himself, product discovery anti-patterns emerge.
+Consequently, when everyone is for themselves, product discovery anti-patterns emerge.

 From sunk costs, HIPPO-ism, my-budget-my-features to self-fulfilling prophecies — learn more about the numerous product discovery anti-patterns that can manifest themselves when you try to fill Scrum’s product discovery void.

-The following 70 scrum master theses describe the role of the scrum master from a holistic product creation perspective.
+The following 70 Scrum Master theses describe the role of a holistic product creation perspective.

 The theses cover the accountabilities of the Scrum Master from product discovery to product delivery in a hands-on practical manner.
 On the one side, they address typical Scrum events such as Sprint Planning, Sprint Review, and the Sprint Retrospective.
 On the other hand, the Scrum Master theses also cover, for example, the relationship with the Product Owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original framework of the Scrum Guide.